 All requests for information received by the College have legal significance under these laws.
 People have a right to direct a request to any member of staff without saying under what legislation they are doing so.

-Council is responsible for ensuring that the College as a whole complies with all its legal obligations.
-It has published a Management Framework for Compliance with Information Law, which describes in formal terms how responsibilities are allocated in relation to information laws, and also defines specific general responsibilities for all staff.
+The Senior Management Team is responsible for ensuring that the College as a whole complies with all its legal obligations.
+It has published a management framework for Compliance with Information Law, which describes in formal terms how responsibilities are allocated in relation to information laws, and also defines specific general responsibilities for all staff.

-- the implications of each of the responsibilities which Council has allocated to all staff, and to Heads of Department
+- the implications of each of the responsibilities which the Senior Management Team has allocated to all staff, Directors and Heads of Department

 - how to deal with situations which significant numbers of staff are likely to encounter routinely;